Professional edition active

 Membranoproliferative pattern MPGN without immunoglobulin or complement deposition

-MPGN without immunoglobulin or complement deposition may be seen in:
+MPGN without immunoglobulin or complement deposition may occur in:

 Histology suggests endothelial injury and reparative changes.
 Immunofluorescence microscopy does not show significant immunoglobulin or complement deposition, and electron microscopy does not show electron-dense deposits along the capillary walls.